pnp/blog/content/post/office-add-ins-community-call-april-14-2021.md

-**When we try to open tickets in the admin center regarding SharePoint Development they are getting immediately closed with the comment \"we don\'t provide support for developer issues\".
+**When we try to open tickets in the admin center regarding SharePoint Development they are getting immediately closed with the comment \"we don't provide support for developer issues\".
 Is that different for Office Add-ins?**
 The comment you see applies if you don't have a Premier account, or Enterprise SKU.
 If you do have a Premier account and are seeing this